AndreMiras/km/Ledger-wallet.md

 ## Troubleshooting
 Make sure browser support is disabled in the Ledger nano if you try to use it through the browser extension.
 Verify udev rules were applied properly by checking device permission.
-First check your device Bus and ID with `lsusb`, then check its permissions:
+First check your device Bus and ID with `lsusb` (usbutils), then check its permissions:
 ```
 ls -l /dev/bus/usb/<bus>/<id>